Wax, bitumen and oil stick on board

 This work addresses the vexed question of cultural identity, one that remains as topical and contested today as it ever has.
 The need to quantify identity, especially for minority cultures has often been driven by governmental policies that reflect prevailing and often misinformed societal attitudes.
 All around the world, for example, governments have required various groups to turn their respective identities into percentages in relation to perceived ‘Indian-ness’, ‘Aboriginality’, ‘Whiteness’, and in this country ‘Māori-ness’.
 This kind of quantification often feeds racist stereotyping and essentialism.
 Those people who identify as Māori are often pressured to do so, led by a strategic essentialism that responds to divisive bureaucratic procedures, such as determining who gets what slice of the compensation ‘pie’ as redress for past land thefts by various agents, including the British Crown.

 The contribution that Robinson makes to this discourse, through this painting, is important for various reasons, not least of which is a critique of complacent, uncritical iwi-based affiliation.
 Richness lies beyond tokenistic acknowledgement of Māori identity and over-simplistic understanding of Māori culture.
 Jumping on a race-based bandwagon is too easy and eventually short-lived as it helps to freeze a particular world-view, as if it cannot possibly exceed its current constraints.
 Culture and identity have often grown despite popular opinions that they can be regressive and should eventually die out.
 Hesitant steps to a more knowledgeable engagement with Māori culture and identity need not be due to lame indecisiveness.
 If such steps are Robinson’s, they lead us, through seven sticky references to the ‘great race debate’, to a future where all of us understand and respect the ‘other’ 100%.

 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)

-Korurangi: New Māori Art, New Gallery, Auckland City Art Gallery (now Auckland Art Gallery Toi o Tāmaki), 1 October to 26 November 1995
+Korurangi: New Māori Art, New Gallery, Auckland City Art Gallery (later Auckland Art Gallery Toi o Tāmaki), 1 October to 26 November 1995